 To begin with, you search for questions that your articles can answer.
 Once you find them, you can repurpose your articles in the form of answers and link back to your website for reading more about the topic.

-Quora can also host your own blog on the platform where you can republish your articles.
-Your Quora blog posts will reach to the relevant audience if your post is relevant and perfectly answers the question whose answer is searched for.
+Quora can also host your own blog on the platform, where you can republish your articles.
+Your Quora blog posts will reach the relevant audience if your post is relevant and perfectly answers the question of whose answer is searched for.